-Abstract
+Abstract.
 Recently, social networks such as Facebook have experienced a huge surge in popularity.
-The amount of personal information stored in these sites calls for appropriate security precautions to protect this data.
+The amount of personal information stored on these sites calls for appropriate security precautions to protect this data.

-In this paper, we describe how we are able to take advantage of a common weakness, namely the fact that an attacker can query the social network for registered e-mail addresses on a large scale.
+In this paper, we describe how we are able to take advantage of a common weakness, namely the fact that an attacker can query popular social networks for registered e-mail addresses on a large scale.
 Starting with a list of about 10.4 million email addresses, we were able to automatically identify more than 1.2 million user profiles associated with these addresses.
-By crawling these profiles, we collect publicly available personal information about each user, which we use for automated profiling (i.e., to enrich the information available from each user).

-Finally, we propose a number of mitigation techniques to protect the user's privacy.
-We have contacted the most popular providers, who acknowledged the threat and are currently implementing our countermeasures.
-Facebook and XING in particular have recently fixed the problem.
+By automatically crawling and correlating these profiles, we collect detailed personal information about each user, which we use for automated profiling (i.e., to enrich the information available from each user).
+Having access to such information would allow an attacker to launch sophisticated, targeted attacks, or to improve the efficiency of spam campaigns.
+We have contacted the most popular providers, who acknowledged the threat and are currently implementing our proposed countermeasures.
+Facebook and XING, in particular, have recently fixed the problem.